Skip to content

 All posts

-The best AI tools for UK music venues in 2026What to pay for, what’s free, what to skip — tested on real UK venue inboxes, gig listings and act-vetting workflows.
+The best AI tools for UK music venues in 2026What to pay for, what’s free, what to skip, tested on real UK venue inboxes, gig listings and act-vetting workflows.
 Annual refresh.

-TL;DR — the AI venue stack on £25/month
+TL;DR: the AI venue stack on £25/month

-For a UK grassroots music venue, the right AI stack costs £20-30 a month and replaces ~£300-500/month of admin time at typical UK rates.
+For a UK grassroots music venue, the right AI stack costs £20-30 a month and replaces around £300-500/month of admin time at typical UK rates.
 The non-negotiables: one good text model (ChatGPT Plus or Claude Pro, £20/mo), one transcription tool (Otter free or Whisper free for booking calls), and one free image tool (Microsoft Designer for gig flyers).
 Everything else is optional.
 Anything calling itself an “AI venue management platform” for £80+/month is a generic LLM with a calendar bolted on.

 Already using an AI tool?
 Skip to how to plug it into your venue marketing and 12 copy-paste prompts for the tactical layer.